Liu Scholar Program

 ***Please ensure that you include the title of your Ph.D.
 Thesis, the year you started your Ph.D. at UBC, your supervisor, your department, and details of any major scholarships or awards.

 Applications are considered in September each year.
-The next deadline will be early in September 2013.
+The next deadline will be September 12th, 2013.

-Acceptance to the Program will be based on your research fit with the Institute; your experience; and the ideas and engagement that you would bring to the Program.
+Acceptance to the Program will be based on your research fit with the Institute; your experience; previous engagement with the Institute; and the ideas and engagement that you would bring to the Program.